satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 *Example:* Provisioned a VPC with subnets and security groups in minutes.

-### 78. How do you handle networking and load balancing?
+### How do you handle networking and load balancing

 **Answer:**
 - Use ALB/NLB for L4/L7 balancing, configure VPC peering, optimize with CloudFront.